d12frosted/elpa-mirror/melpa/counsel-etags-readme.txt

- Configuration,
+ Setup:
   "Ctags" (Universal Ctags is recommended) should exist.
+  "GNU Find" is used if it's installed but it's optional.
   Or else, customize `counsel-etags-update-tags-backend' to generate tags file.
   Please note etags bundled with Emacs is not supported any more.

-Usage,
+Usage:

   `counsel-etags-find-tag-at-point' to navigate.
-This command will also run `counsel-etags-scan-code' AUTOMATICALLY if tags file does not exist.
+This command will also run `counsel-etags-scan-code' AUTOMATICALLY if tags file is not built yet.
   It also calls `counsel-etags-fallback-grep-function' if not tag is found.

+  Run `counsel-etags-list-tag-in-current-file' to list tags in current file.

+  Or just use native imenu with below setup,
+     (setq imenu-create-index-function
+           'counsel-etags-imenu-default-create-index-function)

   Use `counsel-etags-imenu-excluded-names' to exclude tags by name.
   Use `counsel-etags-imenu-excluded-types' to exclude tags by type